pcesarperez/Modding-never-changes/Modding never changes.md

 This small mod, [_SmoothLight - Pip-Boy Light Enhancer_](http://www.nexusmods.com/fallout3/mods/18389/), comes to the rescue.
 Here we go.

 1. Download and activate the mod with NMM.
-There souldn't be any conflicts.
+There shouldn't be any conflicts.
 2. Use LOOT to sort your load order, which should be:
 	* `Fallout 3.esm`
 	* `Anchorage.esm`